subhramukherjee2398/Js--Interview-Answers/Coding-Challenges/Javascript/Coding.md

 });
 console.log(duplicate)
 ```
-## How to find duplicate elements in a given array?
+## 4.How to find duplicate elements in a given array?

 ```js